AstunTechnology/nrw-custom-geonetwork/README.md

 * Datahub (optional)
 * OGC-API records service (optional)

-It includes files for building and testing GeoNetwork locally.
+It includes files for building and testing GeoNetwork locally, and also on Docker.

 More detailed documentation on the various components can be found in [Confluence](https://astuntech.atlassian.net/wiki/spaces/MET/pages/2831286291/Other+components-+setup+and+usage).